[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 A web portal also fosters collaboration and communication by providing shared workspaces, discussion forums, and communication tools, allowing teams to work together seamlessly.
 This is particularly valuable for organizations with geographically dispersed teams or those working on complex projects.

 A web portal empowers users with increased control and efficiency.
-They simplify information access, personalize the user experience, and foster collaboration, making them a cornerstone of the modern digital landscape or an IBM i application modernization project.
-If you’re still uncertain about the web portal’s meaning, the next section will tell you how it differs from a standard website.
+They simplify information access, personalize the user experience, and foster collaboration, making them a cornerstone of the modern digital landscape.

 Web Portal vs Website: What Is the Difference?